Follow Us:

 2. Gas

-Gas hot water systems are very similar to their electric counterparts, the main difference being that a gas burner is used rather than an element.
+Gas hot water systems are very similar to their electric counterparts.
+The main difference is that a gas burner is used rather than an element.
 In addition, gas systems are generally smaller than electric tanks because they heat the water much faster.

 Another gas option is the continuous flow or instantaneous hot water system.
 These are very popular and one of the most common hot water systems installed in new homes nowadays as they are energy-efficient and compact.
 The significant benefit of this system is that water is only heated when a hot tap is turned on, meaning you will never run out of hot water.